SarayRada/password-checker/README.md

 4. It should contain at least 1 lower case letter.
 5. It should contain at least 1 number.
 6. It should contain a special character `;()[]{}:"'?!*=+-_¿¡`

+This was an exercises to try TDD: red, green, refactor